stevana/stateful-pbt-with-fakes/README.md

 QuickCheck*](https://www.cse.chalmers.se/~rjmh/Papers/QuickCheckST.ps) (2002) by
 the same authors.

+XXX: example, file i/o, networking, concurrency, atomics / lock free queues?

 Around the same time John Hughes was applying for a major grant at the Swedish Strategic Research Foundation, part of this process involved pitching in front of a panel of people from industry.
-Some person from Ericsson was on this panel and they were interested in the tool, there was also a woman who I forgot the name of but she is a serial entrepreneur and she encouraged John to start a company, and the Ericsson person agreed to be a first customer, and so Quviq was founded in 2006
+Some person from Ericsson was on this panel and they were interested in QuickCheck.
+There was also a serial entrepreneur on the panel and she encouraged John to start a company, and the Ericsson person agreed to be a first customer, and so Quviq was founded in 2006
   + is there a source for this story?
  + https://strategiska.se/forskning/genomford-forskning/ramanslag-inom-it-omradet/projekt/2010/ (2002-2006)
  + http://www.erlang-factory.com/conference/London2011/speakers/JohnHughes (2002-2005?)